IkarosKappler/three-geometry-hellfix/README.md

 ### Note
-I renamed the `Geometry` class to `Gmetry` because the maintainers of THREE announced that the `THREE.BufferGeometry` might be renamed to `THREE.Geometry` (replacing the old Geometry class).
+I renamed the `Geometry` class to `Gmetry` because the maintainers of THREE announced that the `THREE.BufferGeometry` might be renamed to `THREE.Geometry` in the future (replacing the old Geometry class).
 And I wanted to avoid naming collisions.

 Have fun, folks.
-Help your friend and do good!
+Help your friends and do good!